lanl/c2dwave/README.md

 BSD 3-Clause Clear.
 See [LICENSE.md](LICENSE.md) for the full text.

-Triad National Security, LLC owns the copyright to C2Verilog (identified internally as C18102).
+Triad National Security, LLC owns the copyright to C-to-D-Wave (identified internally as C18102).